-Use our clinical trial search to find NCI-supported cancer clinical trials that are accepting patients.
+Find clinical trials for people with ependymoma at Ependymoma Clinical Trials, or use our clinical trial search to find NCI-supported cancer clinical trials that are accepting patients.
 You can search for trials based on the type of cancer, the age of the patient, and where the trials are being done.
 Some clinical trials are open only to patients who have not started treatment.
 Clinical trials supported by other organizations can be found on the ClinicalTrials.gov website.